de-taylor/D501-MLOps-Project2/README.md

 - [x] Write a model card using the provided template.

 ### API Creation
-- [ ]  Create a RESTful API using FastAPI this must implement:
+- [x]  Create a RESTful API using FastAPI this must implement:
-    - [ ] GET on the root giving a welcome message.
+    - [x] GET on the root giving a welcome message.
-    - [ ] POST that does model inference.
+    - [x] POST that does model inference.
+- [x] Deployed to Heroku